History of the Haudenosaunee: Post-war

 By 1811, Methodist and Episcopalian missionaries established missions to assist the Oneida and Onondaga in western New York.
 However, white settlers continued to move into the area.
 By 1821, a group of Oneida led by Eleazer Williams, son of a Mohawk woman, went to Wisconsin to buy land from the Menominee and Ho-Chunk, and thus move their people farther westward.
 In 1838, the Holland Land Company used forged documents to cheat the Seneca of almost all of their land in western New York, but a Quaker missionary, Asher Wright, launched lawsuits that led to one of the Seneca reservations being returned in 1842 and another in 1857.
-However, as late as the 1950s, both the U.S. and New York governments confiscated land belonging to the Six Nations for roads, dams and reservoirs, with the land given to Cornplanter for keeping the Iroquois from joining the Western Confederacy in the 1790s being forcibly purchased by eminent domain and flooded for the Kinzua Dam.
+However, as late as the 1950s, both the U.S. and New York governments confiscated land belonging to the Six Nations for roads, dams and reservoirs, with the land given to Cornplanter for keeping the Haudenosaunee from joining the Western Confederacy in the 1790s being forcibly purchased by eminent domain and flooded for the Kinzua Dam.

-Captain Joseph Brant and a group of Iroquois left New York to settle in the Province of Quebec (present-day Ontario).
+Captain Joseph Brant and a group of Haudenosaunee left New York to settle in the Province of Quebec (present-day Ontario).
 To partially replace the lands they had lost in the Mohawk Valley and elsewhere because of their fateful alliance with the British Crown, the Haldimand Proclamation gave them a large land grant on the Grand River, at Six Nations of the Grand River First Nation.
 Brant's crossing of the river gave the original name to the area: Brant's Ford.
 By 1847, European settlers nearby named the village Brantford.
 The original Mohawk settlement was on the south edge of the present-day Canadian city, at a location still favorable for launching and landing canoes.
-In the 1830s, many additional Onondaga, Oneida, Seneca, Cayuga, and Tuscarora relocated into the Indian Territory, the Province of Upper Canada, and Wisconsin.
+In the 1830s, many additional Onondaga, Oneida, Seneca, Cayuga, and Tuscarora relocated into the Indian Territory, the province of Upper Canada, and Wisconsin.

 In the west

-Many Iroquois (mostly Mohawk) and Iroquois-descended Métis people living in Lower Canada (primarily at Kahnawake) took employment with the Montreal-based North West Company during its existence from 1779 to 1821 and became voyageurs or free traders working in the North American fur trade as far west as the Rocky Mountains.
+Many Haudenosaunee (mostly Mohawk) and Haudenosaunee-descended Métis people living in Lower Canada (primarily at Kahnawake) took employment with the Montreal-based North West Company during its existence from 1779 to 1821 and became voyageurs or free traders working in the North American fur trade as far west as the Rocky Mountains.
 They are known to have settled in the area around Jasper's House and possibly as far west as the Finlay River and north as far as the Pouce Coupe and Dunvegan areas, where they founded new Aboriginal communities which have persisted to the present day claiming either First Nations or Métis identity and indigenous rights.
-The Michel Band, Mountain Métis, and Aseniwuche Winewak Nation of Canada in Alberta and the Kelly Lake community in British Columbia all claim Iroquois ancestry.
+The Michel Band, Mountain Métis, and Aseniwuche Winewak Nation of Canada in Alberta and the Kelly Lake community in British Columbia all claim Haudenosaunee ancestry.